-Recorded in 1962 for the National Printing press and with a photograph by Alberto Korda, it reflects what this artist's show meant at the Capri hotel in Havana's Vedado, where she came to fully take over that stage.
-Aléjate you can say that it was the hit par excellence that marked this artist and this album.
+Recorded in 1962 for the Imprenta Nacional label and with photography by Alberto Korda, it reflects the meaning of this artist's show at the Capri Hotel in El Vedado, Havana, in which she came to completely take over that stage.
+Get away it can be said that he was hit par excellence that marked this artist and this album.

-Grupo Cubano de Música Moderna, by Frank Emilio, Tata Güines, Papito Hernández, Gustavo Tamayo, Guillermo Barreto y Roberto Valdés (LD-3103)
+Grupo Cubano de Música Moderna, by Frank Emilio, Tata Güines, Papito Hernández, Gustavo Tamayo, Guillermo Barreto and Roberto Valdés (LD-3103)